SamuellLima/SamuellLima/README.md

 **`Backend Developer`**

-Hello 🤝 My name is Samuel Lima.
-I currently work as a Backend Developer at CriareTI and study Systems Analysis and Development at Uniasselvi.
-I'm originally from the countryside of São Paulo, currently living in Minas Gerais.
-I'm focused on building APIs, automations, and AI integrations using Python and JavaScript.
-I aim to document my projects following international standards, prioritizing technical excellence and continuous growth.
+Hello🤝, my name is Samuel Lima.
+I currently work as a Back-End Developer at CriareTI and I'm studying Systems Analysis and Development at Uniasselvi.
+I’m originally from the countryside of São Paulo, but currently living in Minas Gerais.
+I'm focused on developing solutions using Python, JavaScript, AI, and automation.
+I’ve been aiming to document my projects following an international standard, prioritizing technical development and continuous growth.
 I see programming as a path to fulfill my purpose and create meaningful impact.

 <p align="left">
     <a href="https://github.com/SamuellLima?tab=repositories&sort=stargazers">